(This article was published on 6 February 2026 and updated on 14 May 2026)

 • The project’s scope would encompass nature-related risks and opportunities, aligning with the scope of IFRS S2 for climate-related risks and opportunities, and would also draw on the TNFD recommendations.

-• Other important terms such as ecosystem services and environmental assets, used under the TNFD to explain the benefits and resources nature provides, would also be defined.
+• Other important terms would also be defined, such as ecosystem services and environmental assets, used under the TNFD to explain the benefits and resources nature provides.

 • The ISSB also intends to issue guidance on key concepts and terms such as nature, dependencies on nature and impacts on nature.